yundom/edison_android_exercise/README.md

 - Show the text "Multiple cats!" when the `fact` contains the word `cats`
   - No context check is required, simply finding the worked `cats` is fine
 - Make the UI state immutable as much as possible
-- Add unit tests
+- Add unit or UI tests depending on your code

-#### Note
-It would be great if you give us some feedback about the requirements!

-Some of them can be improved, or unnecessary.
+---
 #### Example screenshot after implementing TODOs
 ![Screenshot](./fact_app_finish.jpg)

+---

 ### Optional
-If we have time, we want to
+If you have time and want to do more, please
-- (Design) Add the `Top app bar` and update the design 🏰
+- (Design) Add the `Top app bar` and update the design as you want 🏰
 - (Testing) Add [JUnit5](https://github.com/mannodermaus/android-junit5) and `fake` or `mockk`
 - (Gradle) Add a `version catalog` 📗
 - (Future growth) `Modularize` the app ✌🏻
 - (Future growth) Add `Domain layer` 🚴‍️

-## Time
-We don't set the time limitation, so you can take your time.
-Please take it easy ✌🏻

-But at the same time, we don't want you to take too long time on this. (don't want to consume your valuable time.)

-The below is approximate time for each task group.
-- 1~2 hours on `Must` issues
-- Another 1~2 hours on `Optional`

-Optional requirements are optional, literally.
-Please do them only if you can spend your valuable time on this.

 ## To submit your solution
 Please